What are the big changes for 2021?

 It seems like sewer rates shot up a few years back.
 How do you set the rates?

-Sewer rates studied and developed every 7 to 10 years based on an independent analysis conducted by contracted professional engineering firms that specialize in this field.
-North Olmsted City Council reviews their recommendations and passes legislation for sewer rates.
+Sewer rates are studied and developed every 7 to 10 years based on an independent analysis conducted by contracted professional engineering firms that specialize in this field.
+After the study, The North Olmsted City Council reviews their recommendations and passes legislation for sewer rates.
 Past rate increases were directly related to mandates set forth by Ohio EPA, which included nearly 50 million dollars in sanitary system and treatment plant improvements completed from 2005 through 2015.
 Current rates also reflect the debt portion of those projects.

 Besides treating wastewater what does my sewer bill cover?